John Temple Graves

 John Temple Graves (November 9, 1856 - August 8, 1925) was an American newspaper editor who is best known for being the vice presidential nominee of the Independence Party in the presidential election of 1908.

 Biography

 Graves was born in 1856 in Willington, South Carolina, to General James Porterfield Graves (1820–1914) and Katherine Floride Townes (1827–1858).
 He was related to the Calhoun family, a prominent family in 18th and 19th-century American politics, and was the great-grandnephew of John C. Calhoun, who served as Vice President of the United States from 1825 until 1832.
+Graves joined the Kappa Alpha Order in 1871 and achieved the rank of Knight Commander, KA's highest national post, a decade later.
+In 1907, the order would hold a banquet in his honor.

 He served as a presidential elector for Florida in 1884 and for Georgia in 1888.
 He was an Atlantan.